dldc-packages/zendb/README.md

 ## Migrations

-ZenDB provides a powerful migration system that helps you evolve your database schema over time while preserving data.
+ZenDB provides a **basic migration system** that helps you evolve your database schema over time while preserving data.
 Migrations use SQLite's `user_version` pragma to track which migrations have been applied.

+> ⚠️ **Note**: This migration system is designed for simple use cases.
+For
+> complex production scenarios, consider using a more feature-rich migration
+> tool.
+See the [Migration FAQ](#migration-faq) below for limitations.

 ### Creating Migrations